dirk/quickhook/README.md

 Quickhook is designed to be as fast and lightweight as possible.
 There are a few guiding principles for this:

-- Ships as a small, self-contained executable.
+- Ship as a small, self-contained executable.
 - Eschew configuration in favor of rigid adherence to Unix'y approach of composing programs.
 - Do as much as possible in parallel.

+## License

+Released under the MIT license, see [LICENSE](LICENSE) for details.